JJChiDguez/sqale-csidh-velusqrt/README.md

 ## Funding

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 804476).
+Samuel Jaques was supported by the University of Oxford Clarendon fund.

-The third author received partial funds from the Mexican Science council CONACyT project 313572.
+The fourth author received partial funds from the Mexican Science council CONACyT project 313572.